 Is it Okay to Drink Water From Wells?

-Well, water needs to consistently be treated and tested to avoid potential contaminants and pollutants.
-If it’s of good quality, you can use it for daily living such as bathing, drinking, cooking, etc.
+Well water needs to be treated and tested consistently to avoid potential contaminants and pollutants.
+If it’s of good quality, you can use it for bathing, cooking, and of course, drinking.

 How to Maintain a Well

 Maintaining a well requires keeping it safe against any surface run-off and structural damages that could lead to contamination.
 In addition, you need to have your well and well water annually checked and tested by local health departments or certified labs.

 These checks and tests cover almost every aspect, from mechanical issues to bacterial presence and to any kind of contamination possible.